paolomissagia/passwordGenerator/README.md

 # Password Generator
-Application generates a random password with diverse options in a user-friendly GUI
+Application generates a random password with diverse options in a user-friendly interface
 Length of the password can be from 8 to 20 characters
 Password can include lowercase, uppercase, numbers or special characters